Principals with three or more years of experience and a track record of success can be nominated for a Cahn Fellowship.

 When reviewing an applicant's candidacy, the Program emphasizes the following selection criteria:

-- Personal commitment to providing an excellent education to the children of all public school students
+- Personal commitment to providing an excellent education to all public school students

 - Evidence of effective leadership as demonstrated by growth or consistently high levels of student achievement